France's Plate Without Bees

 What percentage of French food requires pollinators?

 Using the Klein et al. (2007) dataset, France's most important fresh produce - tomatoes, courgettes, strawberries, stone fruits, and apples - is between 65% and 95% pollinator-dependent.
 By crop species count, approximately 75% of globally important food crop species require animal pollination.
-French cuisine's emphasis on seasonal vegetables and fruits places it firmly in the high-dependency category among European food cultures.

 How can I help protect bees in France?